 Notes

 - Meat: This recipe calls for a 3lb boneless chuck roast.
 Chuck roast is cooked whole and then sliced (or shredded).
 You can also follow this exact recipe with other tough cuts of meat like short ribs.
+If you only have access to bone-in chuck roast, you can follow the same recipe instructions but you may want to add an extra hour of braising time.

 - Tomato Paste: A little tomato paste goes a very long way in adding depth of flavor to the sauce.
 Don’t skip this!